Ambrosys/os-matcher/docs/content/Details/Filters/OsmMapReader.rst

    - Provides the connection to the PostGIS database with the street map from OpenStreetMap.

 - :class:`PointList <Types::Track::PointList>`
    - This PointList is an obligatory precondition for the OsmMapReader providing the track points.
-These track point are the basis to build a spatially limited street map.
-Otherwise the complete street map would be delivered.
+These track points are the basis to build a spatially limited street map to avoid the delivering of the complete street map.

 Output
 ======